 Many books in the documentation set use the sample schemas of the seed database, which is installed by default when you install Oracle Database.
 See Oracle Database Sample Schemas for information about how these schemas were created and how you can use them yourself.

-To download free release notes, installation documentation, white papers, or other collateral, visit Oracle Technology Network.
-You must register online before using Oracle Technology Network; registration is free and can be done at:
+To download free release notes, installation documentation, white papers, or other collateral, visit: